simviz-dcs-hull/dcs-thesis-template/README.rst

 Introduction
 ============

-``thesis-template`` provides a _LaTeX-based template for writing a BSc/MSc/PhD thesis at the Department of Cumputer Science, Unisverity of Hull.
+``thesis-template`` provides template(s) for writing a BSc/MSc/PhD thesis at the Department of Cumputer Science, Unisverity of Hull using the _LaTeX document preparation system.

 Building and Installation
 =========================